pdinklag/MinecraftStats/README.md

 There are various readers, the usage of which is best explained by having a close look to the existing awards.
 If you require new types of calculations, dig in the `mcstats/mcstats.py` file and expand upon what's there.

-## Removing awards
+### Modifying and Removing Awards
-In order to remove an award, find the corresponding module and delete or modify it to suit your needs.
+In order to modify or remove an award, find the corresponding module and modify or delete it to suit your needs.

+Note that some awards, e.g., all the mob kill awards, are grouped into a single python file.

-# Development Notes
+## Development Notes
 This section contains some hints for those who want to develop on _MinecraftStats_.

 ##### JavaScript and CSS minimization

 In an effort to reduce client traffic, the JavaScript and CSS files of the web UI are minified.
 The JavaScripts are minified using [terser](https://github.com/terser/terser).
 Refer to the `minimize.sh` script located in the `js` directory for the command-line used to do so.
 For CSS minimization, I use [uglifycss](https://www.npmjs.com/package/uglifycss) without any special command-line parameters.

-# License and Attribution
+## License and Attribution

 _MinecraftStats_ is released under the [Creative Commons BY-SA 4.0](https://creativecommons.org/licenses/by-sa/4.0/) license.
 This means you can pretty much use and modify it freely, with the only requirements being attribution and not putting it under restrictive (e.g., commercial) licenses if modified.